-Many of the best players in Notre Dame history have played under Corrigan, as his graduates include each of the top five point scorers in the program's history, six of the top seven goal scorers and each of the top six players on the career assist list.
+Many of the best players in Notre Dame history have played under Corrigan, as his graduates include each of the top five point scorers in the program's history, nine of the top 10 goal scorers and each of the top six players on the career assist list.

 Six of Corrigan's Irish players, including Kavanagh, have earned spots on a United States national team.
 Five of them have won gold, including defenseman D.J.
 Driscoll at the 2010 FIL World Championships.
 Kavanagh helped the U.S. capture the 2012 FIL Under-19 World Championship with a 10-8 victory over Canada, which featured fellow Irish junior Kyle Trolley.
 Kavanagh was named tournament MVP and the most outstanding attackman of the event.

 It certainly did not take Corrigan long to place Notre Dame on the national lacrosse map.
 After leading the Irish to a 7-6 record in his first season in 1989, Corrigan's 1990 squad made history by gaining the school's first-ever USILA national ranking (17th in the final poll) and earning Notre Dame's first invitation to the NCAA Championship.

 Notre Dame appeared in the NCAA tournament eight times in nine seasons from 1992-2001.
 The 1993 campaign saw the Irish make their third trip to the NCAAs and finish with a then program-record of 11 victories (11-3).
 Defenseman Mike Iorio became the first player in Irish history to be named an All-American, copping third-team honors.
 Corrigan wound up the season with an invitation to coach the North team in the North-South All-Star Game.
 His North squad took home a 28-16 victory.

 In 1994, Corrigan guided the Irish to their third straight conference title - and the first for the newly-formed GWLL - Notre Dame posted a 10-2 overall mark and clinched an NCAA bid.
 He also was selected GWLL coach of the year for the second time in three seasons.